COUR4G3/peewee-mssql/README.rst

 Peewee
 ######

+**Does not work with the latest 3.x version of Peewee, use 2.x for now.**

 A database driver to add Microsoft SQL Server and Azure support using `pymssql <http://pymssql.org>`__ and `FreeTDS <http://freetds.org>`__ in Peewee and should run on most Unix-like systems, Microsoft Windows and Mac OS X.